-Please note: All characters, locations and events are copyright George RR Martin and the events that take place during this game can and will deviate from series canon.
+Please note: All characters, locations and events are copyright George RR Martin and the events that take place during this tale can and will deviate from series canon.

 The Story So Far: It is Year 296 since Aegon’s Landing.
 Two minor Houses have come into contention: House Luxon, sworn to the Starks of Winterfell, and House Mortmund, sworn to the Lannisters of Casterly Rock.
-A savage turn of events and a tireless pursuit has revealed that Mortmund was, in fact, a Faceless Man, and the assassin had made a quiet career of slaying nobles from all the Houses of Westeros and keeping their blades for himself.
-Following his death, Cadmon Storm recovered the blades on behalf of House Luxon.
+A savage turn of events and a tireless pursuit has revealed that Lord Mortmund had employed a Faceless Man, sent the assassin to slay noble heads of Westeros nobility, while thieves and scavengers collected Valyrian heirloom blades to keep for himself.
+While the Luxon forces stormed and razed the Mortmund keep, a bastard named Cadmon Storm recovered the blades and killed the Faceless Man.
 Victor Luxon, son of Lord Goddard, went with the bastard and John Nurem, steward of the House, to King’s Landing.
 At High Court they presented the blades of House Baratheon to Robert, the First of his Name, King of the Andals, the Rhoynar and the First Men, Lord of the Seven Kingdoms and Protector of the Realm.
 Following a decree that named Cadmon the trueborn son of Baelor Hightower of Oldtown, the trio proceeded down the Rose Road to Highgarden, continuing to distribute the stolen blades to their rightful owners…

 He hated the South.
 He hated the heat.
 He hated the moisture.
 He hated the way the greens and yellows and reds of the feilds assaulted his eyes.
 He hated the stinging of pollen in his eyes and the way it left dust on his arms and armor.
 Most of all he hated the false smiles, the courtesies, the bowing and taking of knees and “m’lord” this and “m’lady” that.
 He missed the North, the biting vibrant cold breezes, the heft of his weapons and the comforting weight of armor on his shoulders.